How to become a groundsperson

 Work

-You might be able to find work as an assistant groundsperson without qualifications.
+You might be able to find work as an assistant groundsperson, if you can show the right personal qualities and enthusiasm for the career.
 You could then work your way up by getting experience and studying on the job.

 Other Routes